Histoire de Melody Nelson: Critical reception

 Upon its release in 1971, Histoire de Melody Nelson received critical acclaim and praise.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 96, which indicates "universal acclaim", based on 9 reviews.
-Jason Ankeny of AllMusic described the album as "arguably his [Gainsbourg's] most coherent and perfectly realized studio album" and stated "It's by turns fascinating and repellent, hilarious and grim, but never dull -- which, in Gainsbourg's world, would be the ultimate (and quite possibly the only) sin."
+Jason Ankeny of AllMusic described the album as "arguably [Gainsbourg's] most coherent and perfectly realized studio album...by turns fascinating and repellent, hilarious and grim, but never dull -- which, in Gainsbourg's world, would be the ultimate (and quite possibly the only) sin."
 Keith Phipps of The A.V.
 Club wrote "It’s a true album—its tale of innocence lost and unearned last chances wouldn’t work as well in any other medium."
-Tom Ewing of Pitchfork stated, "The bookend tracks of Melody Nelson are a trip through far more hostile territories, the black spaces of a man's interior."
-He also praised the "originality" of the record, describing its sound as similar to "nothing else in rock."
+Tom Ewing of Pitchfork gave the album a perfect score, particularly praising the opening and closing tracks as depictions of "the black spaces of a man's interior."
+He also lauded the "originality" of the record, describing its sound as like "nothing else in rock."
 D.M.
-Edwards of PopMatters commented "This is genre-defying music, but anyone with an interest in hearing a blueprint for trip hop or a master class in the depiction of desire in pop music, should be sure to listen to this mysterious, timeless, contradictory album."
+Edwards of PopMatters commented that "anyone with an interest in hearing a blueprint for trip hop or a master class in the depiction of desire in pop music, should be sure to listen to this mysterious, timeless, contradictory album."